 Frequently Asked Questions About Testing & Evaluations

-Do I have to have my child tested?
+Am I required to have my child tested?

 No, but you must have an annual evaluation as mandated by the state of Florida and testing is one method by which to complete this requirement.
 Another method used by many homeschooling families is a teacher evaluation.
 As the parent, you get to choose which method you feel is the most useful for you and most suitable for your child.